Home Resources Blog

 The devil is always in the detail, especially when it’s budgeting time.
 When we’re in business planning mode we’re looking at what worked well and what didn’t, as well as projecting most likely and stretch scenarios to plan the next year of cash flow.
 We need the detail to make an action plan to capitalize on opportunities or mitigate risks.

 This is where driver-based planning comes in.
-As an integrated bottom-up approach to budgeting, driver-based budgeting gives business stakeholders visibility into what key business drivers impact the bottom line - so they can best allocate resources and drive performance.
+As an integrated bottom-up approach to budgeting, driver-based planning and budgeting gives business stakeholders visibility into what key business drivers impact the bottom line - so they can best allocate resources and drive performance.

 What is driver-based planning?